 If there is one thing that most homeowners dread is the rain season.
 Whether you live somewhere that experiences a monsoon season or you just happen to live in the UK, rain is a problem for some homeowners.
 For most of the year, it’s something that annoys homeowners and leaves them feeling despondent about the house that they’ve paid for which now has a recurring damp problem.
 While it’s nice to have rain for the crops and plants, it’s a pain if your house is a casualty of it.

 You deserve to have a house that withstands all weathers – isn’t that the point of a house?
 You want to buy your home once, you don’t want to keep spending out over and over to correct the same issues.
 All this does is tell you that your builder was rubbish and the house isn’t actually protected against anything.
-So, with this in mind, we’ve put together some of the tips you need to tackle the damp challenge facing your home.
+After all, if the house is poorly built it may mean pests such as rats can enter.
+Meaning you are spending on call-out fees to companies like https://www.

 To The Windows.